 The unusual decision to locate play equipment under the tree canopy was deliberate.
-This location makes use of scarce land and enables children to play in the dappled shade in the summer.
+This location makes use of scarce parish-owned land and enables children to play in the dappled shade in the summer.
 The spinney encourages children to make dens and experience the sights and sounds of nature all year round and yes, enjoy getting their hands and knees a bit dirty sometimes.

 Who we are